Support Centre

 5.4.
 Interests of the data subject

-There are no specific legal bases to process personal data in order to pursue interests of the data subject.
-However, the legitimate interest of the data controller can be applied in situations to protect the regular exercise of their rights or provision of services that benefits them.
+There are no specific legal bases to process personal data to pursue the interests of the data subject.
+However, the legitimate interest of the data controller can be applied in situations to protect the regular exercise of their rights or the provision of services that benefits them.

 For more details, please see the section on the legitimate interests of the data controller below.